amihere/digital_qlc/new_questions.md

 ## professional_contact

 **Question:** That's a brave and powerful choice.
 Recognizing you need that level of support is a sign of great strength.
 Based on your selection, a member of our care team can reach out to you confidentially to help schedule a call with a professional.
-To arrange this, I need to ask for the best phone number for our team to reach you at.
-This number will only be used for this purpose and will be handled according to our Privacy Policy.
-What is the best phone number for our team to reach you at?
-[For example: 0242445566 or +1-2235556789]
-**Type:** text
-**Next:** professional_confirmation

----

-## professional_confirmation

-**Question:** Thank you.
-A team member will be in touch within two business day.
 You're being a good mom to yourself, which is how you're a good mom to your baby.
+Reply to move to the next message.

 **Type:** text
 **Next:** feedback_request